“Defense just lets you lose more slowly.”

 Caroline’s attention fixates on Autumn, assessing: not life-threatening.
 Still, Caroline doesn’t disagree with the application of water—and applauds the casquette girl’s quick thinking on it.

 GM: Ferris hits the ground next, wheezing and hacking past smoke-filled lungs.
 He’s already rolling over the grass to put out his burning clothes, hands shielding his face, when Gisèlle sprays him down.

 After him comes Fuller.
 Caroline rapidly identifies a pattern emerging.
 After Gisèlle, who was seemingly fastest and clutching as many of Claire’s materials as she could, came the most vulnerable among them.
 Autumn, the least in shape, and carrying more documents.
 The helpless vampire, all-too vulnerable to the house’s last and deadliest trap.
 Then Ferris.
 Then the ex-Corpsman who runs a gym.
 Fuller’s peeling skin is no less hideous a shade of orange-brown as he hits the grass, trailing smoke and embers, before Gisèlle turns the garden hose on him.

 The last to fling himself from the burning building is Kâmil.
-The large-framed man could’ve been first, or at least second, if he wanted to, but clearly waited behind to get out the others first.
-He’s coughing the least of anyone, and as with Fuller, no hair can burn atop his bald head.
+The large-framed man could’ve been first, or at least second, if he wanted to.
+He clearly waited behind to get out the others first.
+He’s coughing the least of anyone, and as with Fuller, no hair burns atop his bald head.
 What’s left of his suit and dress shirt are little more than burning rags.
 He drops and rolls as Gisèlle sprays him down.

 Ferris staggers to his feet, still coughing, and seizes up the fallen laptop and documents.